kumahq/kuma-website/docs/docs/dev/security/secrets.md

 # Secrets

-Kuma provides a built-in interface to store sensitive information such as TLS keys and tokens that can be used later on by any policy at runtime.
+The `Secret` resource implements the functionality of storing sensitive information.
+Sensitive information is anything a user considers a secret, e.g.:
+* TLS keys
+* tokens
+* passwords
+[Policies](../policies/introduction.md) use secrets at runtime.
 This functionality is being implemented by introducing a `Secret` resource.
 Secrets belong to a specific [`Mesh`](../../policies/mesh) resource, and cannot be shared across different `Meshes`.

 :::tip
-Kuma will also leverage `Secret` resources internally for certain operations, for example when storing auto-generated certificates and keys when Mutual TLS is enabled.
+Kuma leverages `Secret` resources internally for certain operations, for example when storing auto-generated certificates and keys when Mutual TLS is enabled.
 :::

 :::: tabs :options="{ useUrlFragment: false }"